atlarge-research/Opencraft-2/README.md

 which can be set in-editor on the `Editor Args` field of the `GameBootstrap -> Editor Cmd Args` singleton component.

 ## Builds

 Opencraft 2 is built by the Unity editor, using `File -> Build Settings` with `Platform` set to `Windows, Mac, Linux` and `Target Platform` set to `Linux` or `Windows` (Mac is untested).
 For debugging, analysis, and metric collection the `Development Build` flag must be set.
 The builds folder is location under `./Builds/`.
 This folder also contains the Docker files for containerizing Opencraft 2.

+## Play

+Build the game using the instructions in the previous section and save it as `opencraft2.exe`.
+To run and play the game, you'll need to run the game with your desired configuration settings.
+The `Builds` directory contains three `.bat` scripts to get you started: `Opencraft Server.bat`, `Opencraft Client.bat`, and `Opencraft Local.bat`.
+These files require `opencraft2.exe` to be present, and run the game as a stand-alone server, a client, or a combined server and client, respectively.
+See the [Configuration Deployment section](#deployment-configuration) for a more in-depth example of the game's configuration file.

 ## Contributing

 See [WORKFLOW.md](WORKFLOW.md) for contribution guidelines and workflow.

 ### Docker

 Opencraft 2 can be run as a container.
 The main game container can be built from the `./Builds/` folder using `docker build -t jerriteic/opencraft2:base .`.
 This base image depends on `jerriteic/gpu_ubuntu20.04` which allows container application to run graphics applications with NVIDIA GPU hardware acceleration.
 That container can be built in the same folder using the `Dockerfile.ubuntugpu` dockerfile.

 #### Docker Requirements

 The game container runs a hardware-accelerated 3D graphics application through VirtualGL.
 This requires extensive configuration to the host platform:
 1. Install correct NVIDIA drivers for your platform and GPU.